-STATE OF CALIFORNIA • DEPARTMENT OF TRANSPORTATION STATEMENT OF RESPONSIBILITY FOR TEMPORARY POLITICAL SIGNS

-ODA-0027 (REV 10 /2019)

-0.1

-Election Date: March November Other:

-Candidate's Nam e:

-Office sought or I Proposition Number:

-County where sig n(s) will be placed:

-Number of signs to be placed:

-RESPONSIBLE I PARTY:

-Name:

-Address

-Phone N lumber (Include Area Code):

-Email (Op otional):

-hereby accepts resp or the above candidat of Temporary Political Sig ins placed pursuant to S ection 5405.3 of the Outdoor

-ction and/or not removed withi associated removal costs.

-Signature of Res ponsible Party - Date

-Mail Statement o of Responsibility to:

-Department of Tr Division of Traffic Outdoor Advertis P.O.
-Box 942874 Operations
+STATE OF CALIFORNIA • DEPARTMENT OF TRANSPORTATION STATEMENT OF RESPONSIBILITY FOR TEMPORARY POLITICAL SIGNS ODA-0027 (REV 10/2022) Election Date: March November Other: Candidate's Name: Office sought or Proposition Number: County where sign(s) will be placed: Number of signs to be placed: RESPONSIBLE PARTY: Name: Address: Phone Number (Include Area Code): Email (Optional): The undersigned hereby accepts responsibility for the removal of Temporary Political Signs placed pursuant to Section 5405.3 of the Outdoor Advertising Act for the above candidate or proposition.
+It is understood and agreed that any Temporary Political Signs placed sooner than ninety (90) days prior to the election and/or not removed within ten (10) days after the election, may be removed by the Department and the responsible party will be billed for any associated removal costs.
+Signature of Responsible Party Date Mail Statement of Responsibility to: Department of Transportation Division of Traffic Operations Outdoor Advertising Program P.O.
+Box 942873, MS-36 Sacramento, CA 94273-0001 Email: ODA@dot.ca.gov

-ADA Notice For individuals with sensory disabilities, this document is available in alternate formats.
-For alternate format information, contact the Forms Management Unit at (916) 445-1233, TTY 711, or write to Records and Forms Management, 1120 N Street, MS-89, Sacramento, CA 95814.
+ADA Notice This document is available in alternative accessible formats.
+For more information, please contact the Forms Management Unit at (279) 234-2284, TTY 711, in writing at Forms Management Unit, 1120 N Street, MS-89, Sacramento, CA 95814, or by email at Forms.Management.Unit@dot.ca.gov.

-Sacramento, CA 94274-0001 Email: ODA@dot.ca.gov